sa-ne/demos-system-roles/README.md

 A collection of Ansible roles and modules that provide a stable and consistent configuration interface to remotely manage RHEL 6.10 and later versions of Red Hat Enterprise Linux.

 ### Notes
-Supported System Roles (as of Oct 2018)
+Supported System Roles (as of May 2019)
 * Kdump
 * Network
 * SELinux